WEDNESDAY, JUNE 15, 2016

 • Eukaryotes evolve into multicellular organisms; some reproduce sexually.

-• Kingdom Animalia emerges, and some survive the Ediacaran Mass Extinction Event II, possibly associated with meteorite impacts or ecosystem changes by early metazoans with oxygen drop (50% species extinction).
+• Kingdom Animalia emerges, and some survive the Ediacaran Mass Extinction Event III (50% extinction), around 540–550 million years ago, possibly associated with meteorite impacts or ecosystem changes by early metazoans with oxygen drop (50% species extinction).

-• Cambrian explosion in diversity, marine organisms capture carbon dioxide, levels drop as limestone deposits form causing global cooling and deoygenation resulting in late Cambrian Mass Extinction Event III (40% species extinction); some chordates survive.
+• Cambrian explosion in diversity, marine organisms capture carbon dioxide, levels drop as limestone deposits form causing global cooling and deoygenation resulting in late Cambrian Mass Extinction Event IV (End-Botomian mass extinction, 513 to 509 million years ago, an 80% species extinction); some chordates survive.

-• Some vertebrates survive the Ordovician Mass Extinction Event IV (85% species extinction) caused by global cooling and glaciation possibly associated with the uplifting Appalachian Mountains where weathering caused a significant and rapid drawdown of CO2 or perhaps by a solar gamma ray burst destroying the ozone layer.
+• Some vertebrates survive the Late Ordovician Mass Extinction Event V (85% species extinction) 445 Ma caused by global cooling and glaciation possibly associated with the uplifting Appalachian Mountains where weathering caused a significant and rapid drawdown of CO2 or perhaps by a solar gamma ray burst destroying the ozone layer.

-• Some tetrapods survive the Devonian Mass Extinction Event V (80% species extinction), possibly related to the expansion of terrestrial plants that used and sequester carbon dioxide decreasing the amount in the atmosphere, or meteorites, volcanism or both.
+• Some tetrapods survive the Late Devonian Mass Extinction Event VI (80% species extinction), possibly related to the expansion of terrestrial plants that used and sequester carbon dioxide decreasing the amount in the atmosphere, or meteorites, volcanism or both.

-• Some terrestrial tetrapods survive the Permian Mass Extinction Event VI (96% species extinction of marine species), likely caused by volcanic eruptions increasing carbon dioxide levels causing global warming or rapid warming may have been caused by release of methane from clathrates.
+• Some terrestrial tetrapods survive the Permian–Triassic Mass Extinction Event X (81% species extinction of marine species), likely caused by volcanic eruptions increasing carbon dioxide levels causing global warming or rapid warming may have been caused by release of methane from clathrates.
 Actually an organism, Methanosarcina, has been claimed to have done it.
 The 'great dying' resulted from rapid warming of around 10C (18F).
 Oceans lost around 80% of their oxygen, with parts of the seafloor becoming completely oxygen-free.

 Recent research, published in Nature Geoscience (19 October 2020) provides, for the first time, a maybe conclusive picture of the underlying mechanism and consequences of the extinction and finally answers the key questions – what exactly caused Earth’s biggest mass extinction and how could an event of such a deadly magnitude unfold?